-As can be seen from the publication dates in Appendix 2, when the SEC's first book on Metrics was published in 2007 there was relatively little in the way of industry-wide discussion, let alone established literature on corporate security metrics.
-In these last seven years there has been significantly more of management pushing the alignment and cost-efficiency of non-revenue producing departments.
+As can be seen in Appendix 2, when the SEC's first book on Metrics was published in 2007 there was relatively little in the way of industry-wide discussion, let alone established literature on corporate security metrics.
+Since then, management has increasingly pushed the alignment and cost-efficiency of non-revenue producing departments.
 CSOs are increasingly in front of senior management and Boards of Directors or their risk committee.
 This access will support the need for maintaining a select few metrics that can summarize, inform and influence on key issues.
-Corporate security's scope of risk visibility and engagement is more global and the more mature, well-established programs are far more present at the enterprise risk management table.
-Supply chain resilience, cyber threats and concern for business continuity are likely to be included every corporate 10-K form.
+Corporate security's scope of risk visibility and engagement is more global, and the more mature, well-established programs are far more present at the enterprise risk management table.
+Supply chain resilience, cyber threats and concern for business continuity are likely to be included in every corporate 10-K form.

-&lt;sup>19 Journal of Research and Practice in Information Technology, Vol. 38, No. 1, February 2006, page 56
+9 Journal of Research and Practice in Information Technology, Vol. 38, No. 1, February 2006, page 56

-© 2014 The Security Executive Council

-20